ppothapa/pyICON_EXCLAIM/doc/documentation.rst

 ===========

 In this section, the most important features of ``pyicon`` should be documented.
-However, we would like to mention that this documentation is not yet (and maybe will never) be exhaustive.
+However, we would like to mention that this documentation is not yet (and maybe will never be) exhaustive.
-Instead we would like to refer to the many example notebooks where the most important use cases are introduced.
+Instead, we would like to refer to the many example notebooks where the most important use cases are introduced.

 Common workflow using ``pyicon``
 --------------------------------